-The computers we specify are high quality robust devices.
-They are subjected to heavy use and frequent transportation so they need to be well cared for in order to achieve a long service life.
+The computers the school specifies are high quality robust devices but still need to be well cared for in order to achieve a long service life.

 Rule Number 1 Backup!
 Backup!

 The most frequent cause of damage is liquid spills.
-We advise students to keep liquids far away from their computer and never consume a drink while using it.
-Spilling a drink over the keyboard will damage the computer to the extent that it could be a write off.
+We advise students to keep liquids and food far away from their computer and never consume a drink while using it.
+Spilling a drink over the keyboard will damage the computer to the extent that it may have to be written off.

-The second most common cause of damage we see are smashed screens and damaged cases caused by dropping or standing on the computer.
+The second most common damage is broken screens caused dropping or standing on the computer or by something that gets left on the keyboard when the lid is closed.
 This type of damage can be expensive to repair.
 Never put the computer on the floor, and if the computer is in a bag be careful with the bag.

 In one case a computer was destroyed by glitter which had got inside the case.
 Glitter is metallic and is harmful to the computer.